-Just as the ED medications relax blood vessels in the penis to help with erections, researchers think they may also help relax the bladder muscles and nerve cells, easing the symptoms of BPH.
-Other studies suggest that ED medications may also help men who can’t completely empty their bladders.
+These ED medications relax blood vessels in the penis to help with erections.
+Researchers think they may also help relax your bladder muscles, which can help ease your BPH symptoms.
+Other studies suggest that ED medications may also help men who can't completely empty their bladders.

-Tadalafil (Cialis) is the only ED medication approved to treat BPH.
-It reduces urinary symptoms as well as lowers the chance of needing prostate surgery.
+Tadalafil (Cialis) is the only ED drug that the FDA has approved to treat BPH.

-ED medications aren't the only option to treat an enlarged prostate.
-While they can help with symptoms, at least one study found that they work even better combined with other BPH medications.
+ED medications aren't the only way to treat an enlarged prostate.
+While they can help with symptoms, at least one study shows they work even better if you combine them with other BPH drugs.

-ED medications don't actually shrink the prostate, though.
-Also, symptoms of an enlarged prostate are similar to other serious conditions, including prostate and bladder cancer.
-So if you're already taking ED medications and have urinary problems, see your doctor.
+Keep in mind that the symptoms of an enlarged prostate are similar to other serious conditions, like prostate cancer and bladder cancer.
+So if you're already taking ED medications and have bladder trouble, see your doctor.

-Even though ED medications can be very effective, they’re not for everyone.
-If you have another condition, such as heart disease or diabetes or are overweight, ED medications might not be the answer.
-Men who take nitrates for other conditions, such as heart pain, can't take ED medications, because they can lower blood pressure too much.
+Even though ED medications can treat BPH, they're not for everyone.
+If you have another condition, such as heart disease or diabetes, or you're overweight, these drugs might not be the answer.
+Also, men who take nitrates for other conditions, such as heart pain, can't take ED medications because they can lower your blood pressure too much.